kofoednielsen/solar-controller/README.md

 ## How to deploy

+In solar-assistant go to `Settings > MQTT Broker > Advanced` and make sure to enable `Allow Settings Change`.
+After that make sure to enable the `MQTT Broker`.

 ### Docker on a seperate host

 If you have a linux server with docker installed, you can simply create a `solar-controller-config.yaml` adjusted for your needs (see the config chapter above).